Burlington Industries, Inc. v. Ellerth

 Burlington Industries, Inc. v.
 Ellerth, 524 U.S. 742 (1998), is a landmark employment law case of the United States Supreme Court holding that employers are liable if supervisors create a hostile work environment for employees.
 Ellerth also introduced a two-part affirmative defense allowing employers to avoid sex discrimination liability if they follow best practices.
 Ellerth is often considered alongside Faragher.

 Facts

 Kimberly Ellerth, a female employee at Burlington Industries, sued the company for sexual harassment on the part of her male supervisor.
 She alleged the vice president of sales made offensive remarks and unwanted overtures.
 She identified three episodes involving threats to deny tangible job benefits unless sexual favors were granted.
 She alleged a violation of title VII of the Civil Rights Act of 1964.
 The lower court dismissed her claim, noting that she had suffered no actual negative job consequences.
 The Seventh Circuit Court of Appeals reversed the lower court decision, but issued 8 separate opinions.

+David Benjamin Oppenheimer served as counsel for amicus curiae National Employment Lawyers Association in the U.S. Supreme Court.